 Academic Quarter: 12 weeks, $3,300

-Why are there fees for internships?
+Why are there fees for experiential learning programs?

 We are a small organization trying to do big things in the Amazon, and funding for our research, conservation, and education efforts is very limited.
-Fees paid by interns cover the cost of maintaining the physical infrastructure at the site, as well as the purchase of food and other important supplies.
+Fees paid by participants cover the cost of maintaining the physical infrastructure at the site, as well as the purchase of food and other important supplies.
 Only a very small amount of these fees are spent on overhead, with an additional small amount going towards direct conservation action in the Amazon.

 Program fees include the following: